Derek Carr Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Recent Performances

-- In last week's outing against the Chiefs, Carr had 261 yards while completing 71.4% of his passes, while throwing two touchdowns with one interception.
+- Last week against the Chiefs, Carr went 25-for-35 (71.4 percent) for 261 yards, while tossing two touchdowns and one interception.

-- He also carried the ball three times for 18 yards, averaging six yards per carry on the ground.
+- He tacked on three carries for 18 yards, averaging six yards per carry.

+- Over his last three games, Carr has collected 880 passing yards (293.3 per game) while going 86-for-115 (74.8% completion percentage) and throwing five touchdowns and four interceptions.

 Carr's Las Vegas Teammates